IllinoisLegalAidOnline/ilao-documentation/docs/source/presentation_surveys.rst

   * Log into short.io
   * Create a new link with a url of go.illinoislegalaid.org/kyr-[source]
-  * Update the followup survey spreadsheet (Community Navigator Followup Surveys0 to include the source in the source sheet
+  * Update the followup survey spreadsheet (Community Navigator Followup Surveys) to include the source in the source sheet

 Sending out followup surveys